-It's been nearly a year since we've seen Anne (who recently welcomed her second child).
+It's been months since we've seen Anne (who recently welcomed her second child).
 The only thing she's changed up is her hair colour, by going darker and ditching the red.
 I think this makeup is just lovely, especially the brown liner to match her hair and eyes.
 I also love the juxtaposition of a peachy blush with a pinky lip.

 Florence is a new face on the red carpet this year, and with looks like this, she's one to watch.
 How fabulous is that shimmery, almost wet-looking pinky-white eyeshadow?
 She also has fantastic brows, amped up with two shades of pencil (which her makeup artist says creates the most natural effect).

 Florence is wearing: Foundation in 4 • Concealer in 2 • Highlighter in D'Or • Eyeshadow in Hadaka (on cheeks) • Blush in La Rosee du Soir and La Vie En Rose • Eyeshadow in Kira Kira • Eyeshadow in Starr, Scintillante and Rosâtre • Eyeliner in Mousseux • Mascara in Noir • Brow pencil in Brunette and Rousse • Lip liner in Faire La Bise • Lipstick in Gamine

 This has to be a personal best for Alison!
 I think it's mainly down to that amazing lip colour (created with not one but three products) and the loose, wavy updo.
 The orange dress also adds something, because it wouldn't have been as exciting with black.
 My only gripe is the way her brows were filled in.
 Hair-like strokes would be better!